 - Add herbal, green, or black tea to any of these breakfasts but be careful not to over-decorate them; a dab of honey and/or rice milk is likely enough.

-- Lentil vegetable soup, corn bread, and a side of steamed kale.
-Include vegetables like onions, garlic, broccoli, celery, carrots, green beans, or asparagus in the soup.
-Garnish the kale with olive oil, lemon juice, and black pepper.
+- Red lentil-lemongrass soup and a side of steamed kale.
+The kale can be garnished with olive oil, lemon juice, and black pepper.

 - Green chile soup (non-dairy) with black bean tacos.
 Include black beans, sautéed onions and bell peppers, shredded romaine lettuce, cilantro, salsa, and a squeeze of lime juice and serve over steamed corn tortillas.